 In 1992-93, Government of India introduced a Scheme of Sale of Dated Government Securities by Auction, which is conducted by the Reserve Bank of India.
 This marked a departure from the practice followed earlier in raising market loans by issuing loans at specified interest rates.
-Apart from Fixed Coupon Securities, Government also issues Zero Coupon Bonds which do not carry any interest but are sold at a discount, Stocks for which payments are made in instalments, Floating Rate Bonds (FRB), on which interest rates are revised annually, Capital Indexed Bonds, etc. From 2001-02, Government have started a Scheme of Retail Sale of Government Stocks.
+Apart from Fixed Coupon Securities, Government also issues Floating Rate Bonds (FRB) on which the coupon rate, payable semi annually, are reset annually by adding a 'spread', determined in the auction, on the variable base rate calculated as the average of the implicit yields at cut off prices of 364 days Treasury Bills in the three preceding auctions; Zero Coupon Bonds which do not carry any coupon but are sold at a discount; Capital Indexed Bonds, which provided inflation-indexation to the principal amount.
+Central Government and RBI have now prepared a Concept Paper on Modified Capital Index Bonds which would provide for indexation of both the principal amount and coupon payments.
+Since 2002-03, Central Government has been announcing half-yearly Indicative Market Borrowing Calendar based on its core borrowing requirements.